Safe Harbor Petroglyph Tours

 About the Safe Harbor Petroglyphs

 The Safe Harbor Petroglyphs, located on the Susquehanna River in Lancaster County, PA, are part of what is likely the largest concentration of ancient American Indian rock art sites in the eastern United States.
 Unfortunately, most of the sites are now hidden under water impounded by hydroelectric power plants.
-Even with the loss of those sites, the petroglyphs at Safe Harbor still constitute the most significant example of Native American rock art in the northeast United States that is accessible to the public.
+Even with the loss of those sites, the petroglyphs at Safe Harbor still constitute the most outstanding example of Native American rock art in the northeast United States that is accessible to the public.
 However, they are not easily accessible.
 The petroglyphs are carved on rocks that can only be reached by kayaks, canoes, or small boats.
 Among hundreds of bedrock exposures, seven can be found that contain, in total, more than 400 petroglyphs – if you know where to look.

 The act of creating petroglyphs was a sacred practice.
 Creating them demanded a significant investment of time and energy.
 And to carve capriciously on the bosom of Mother Earth would be to desecrate her.
 Petroglyphs are not prehistoric graffiti.
 They are messages left by the Ancestors to be “read” by those who would come in the future.